Micro Encoder FAQ

 Absolute encoders are classified into pure binary output, Gray code output, and BCD output.

-When the power is turned ON, the encoder outputs the signal of the current address corresponding to the mechanically rotated position.
+When the power is turned on, the encoder outputs the signal of the current address corresponding to the mechanically rotated position.

 Gray code output